akka/akka/akka-docs/rst/java/lambda-persistence.rst

 handler is invoked.
 This is because if the underlying journal implementation is signalling persistence failures it is most likely either failing completely or overloaded and restarting right-away and trying to persist the event again will most likely not help the journal recover – as it would likely cause a `Thundering herd problem`_, as many persistent actors would restart and try to persist their events again.
-Instead, using a ``BackoffSupervisor`` (as described in :ref:`failures-lambda`) which implements an exponential-backoff strategy which allows for more breathing room for the journal to recover between restarts of the persistent actor.
+Instead, using a ``BackoffSupervisor`` (as described in :ref:`failures-java`) which implements an exponential-backoff strategy which allows for more breathing room for the journal to recover between restarts of the persistent actor.